Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Continuity of ZORA Spin Current Density

-The term vanishes because it involves the cross product of the total potential gradient with itself, i.e., $\boldsymbol{\nabla} V \times \boldsymbol{\nabla} V = 0$, and the double summation over pairs for which the anti-symmetric property $\boldsymbol{\nabla} V^{J} \times \boldsymbol{\nabla} V^{I} = - \boldsymbol{\nabla} V^{I} \times \boldsymbol{\nabla} V^{J}$ holds.
-Consequently, the continuity equation for the ZORA spin-induced current density vector is always satisfied for symmetry reasons, as in the non-relativistic case, even in approximate calculations.\cite{summa_molecular_2024} For the orbital contribution, the continuity equation is satisfied only in an exact calculation or in the complete basis set limit of a variational method.
+Consequently, the continuity equation for the ZORA spin-induced current density vector is always satisfied for symmetry reasons, as in the non-relativistic case, even in approximate calculations \cite{summa_molecular_2024}.
+For the orbital contribution, the continuity equation is satisfied only in an exact calculation or in the complete basis set limit of a variational method.